icon-lab/TranSMS/README.md

 - Python 3.6
 - CuDNN 8.2.1
-- Tensorflow 2.5.0
+- PyTorch 1.10.0

 # Acknowledgements

-This code uses libraries from XXX repositories.
+This code uses libraries from CvT, SRCNN and VDSR repositories.

-For questions/comments please send an email to: alpergungor@windowslive.com
+For questions/comments please send an email to: alperg@ee.bilkent.edu.tr